GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.1/en.md

 The plugin has been tested with WordPress 6.4, and the corresponding entry in the plugin's header (`"Tested up to"`) has been updated.

+## Install setup data: Private "Nested mutations" Custom Endpoint

+A "Nested mutations" custom endpoint is already created by the plugin, with a "private" status (i.e. it is accessible only within the wp-admin).

+This makes it convenient to compose and execute queries that make use of nested mutations (such as for doing bulk updates) for our internal tasks.

-## Install setup data: Persisted Queries for common admin tasks
+## Install setup data: Private Persisted Queries for common admin tasks

 @todo Complete "Install Commonly Used Persisted Queries"